sidhlee/django-postgresql-realestate/django_messages.md

 # Messages Framework in Django

-Django proves the messages framework where you can temporarily store messages in one request and retrieve them for display in a subsequent request.
+Django provides the messages framework where you can temporarily store messages in one request and retrieve them to display in a subsequent request.

 ## Displaying messages